mcoconnor/jquery-typographytroll/README.md

 How it works
 ------------
 Typography Troll works by first finding all of the text nodes in the  DOM in the selected elements and then wrapping each character in them with a `span`.
-The span is assigned a random `font-family` from the options given in the `fontFamily` argument.
+The span is assigned a random `font-family` from the options given in the `fontFamilies` argument.
 The other options in the list are used as fallbacks (so your text won't look super ugly if the user is missing a few fonts) with the final option being the value of the `fallback` argument.